sankarbhavanib/Documentaion/SQL.md

 FROM Employee Emp2
 WHERE Emp2.Salary > Emp1.Salary)
 ```
-## Finding duplicate values in a SQL table
+## finding duplicate values in a SQL table
 ```
 SELECT name, COUNT(email)
 FROM users